- Solar advice hub

 How long does a solar panel loan last?

-Solar panel loans usually range from two or three years to 10 years.
+Solar panel loans tend to range from one or two years to 10 years.

 Some providers give you the option of choosing your own repayment period, although this will typically still fall within this range.